lazyatom/interblah.net/soups/blog/getting-started-with-spacemacs.snip.markdown

 ![Spacemacs](/images/spacemacs/spacemacs.png)

 Probably every 18 months or so, I seem to get an itch about my current editor, and look around for something different.
 Often it's because something is behaving slowly, or I can't get a feature to work.
-My over the last 15 years has been, roughly:
+My editors-of-choice over the last 15 years have been, roughly:

 * [TextMate][textmate], because I saw it in the original Rails demo and loved how simple yet powerful it was, particularly the plugins.
 I have license #12 for TextMate.
 I used TextMate for a long time.
 * [Sublime Text][sublime text], because I saw multiple cursors support.
 I wasn't thrilled to switch to Python-based plugins, but knew enough to figure most stuff out.